A UNIQUE ORGANISATION

 The Trust also supports conservation of locally endemic or threatened species such as Britain’s Papilio machaon britannicus and Australia’s Richmond birdwing.
 Surveys and assessments in under-studied or threatened locations are also undertaken; examples have included Dominica and Fiji.

 NETWORKING AND COMMUNICATING

-Swallowtail experts around the world are being contacted, encouraged and incentivised to initiate programmes and projects that build on the momentum that the Trust has created.
+Swallowtail experts around the world are contacted, encouraged and incentivised to initiate programmes and projects that build on the momentum that the Trust has created.
 An important initiative of the Trust is World Swallowtail Day, which is drawing organisations worldwide together.
-New research projects and publications will be devised, leading in time to the development of a cohesive and proactive swallowtail conservation community across the globe.
+New research projects and publications will continue to be devised, leading in time to the development of a cohesive and proactive swallowtail conservation community across the globe.

 Honorary advisors will be identified and recruited, covering such areas of expertise as butterfly ecology, CITES regulations, captive breeding, conservation, taxonomy and, importantly, fundraising and IT specialisms.

 SUPPORT FOR THE NEWLY ESTABLISHED TRUST

 The Trust has received encouragement and support from corporate partners as well as private individuals and, in time, we hope for support from philanthropic foundations and grant-providing bodies.
-A founding Patron, Chairman and Trustees have committed to building the Trust from these small beginnings.
+A founding Patron, Chairman and enthusiastic Trustees have committed to building the Trust from these small beginnings.

 1 Papilionidae (collectively swallowtails) includes apollos (Parnassius), festoons (Allancastria and Zerynthia), gorgons (Meandrusa), kites (Eurytides)., dragontails (Lamproptera), swordtails & jays (Graphium), windmills & clubtails (Atrophaneura), birdwings (Trogonoptera, Troides, Ornithoptera), & fluted swallowtails (Papilio).